How Digital Storage Is Changing the Way We Preserve History

 So we just have more stuff to sort through today?

 Right, there’s more stuff to go through.
 There’s more of everything now than there was then [including people to sort through this information].
-One of the things we tend to neglect is that – and this is unique to our age – it is not just human beings who will be reading and writing.
+One of the things we tend to neglect is that—and this is unique to our age—it is not just human beings who will be reading and writing.
 It is machines now who do most of the reading for us.
 For example, when astronomers gather data from their instruments in space, they don’t actually sit down and read that material.
 It’s read by their machines.
-They tell the machines how to analyse what to look for, they program the machines, but machines are the only thing capable of reading at that scale.
+They tell the machines how to analyze what to look for, they program the machines, but machines are the only thing capable of reading at that scale.
 We can read our email, but when we actually want to search the entire archive of our email inbox over the course of our lives, we will use a machine, some algorithm of the machine, to do the searching for us.

 “Without all the equipment to play it back, a hard drive would be meaningless to me, whereas you could take a book off the shelf at 500 years old and understand most of it.” — Abby Smith Rumsey